annethereshewent/rust-nes-emulator/README.md

 **Update**

-Now supports NES mappers 1-4, this expands the list of compatible games (though with some graphical glitches in some of them) greatly.
+Now supports NES mappers 1-4, this expands the list of compatible games greatly. (though with some graphical glitches in some of them)

-Graphics and audio are implemented!
+Audio is fully implemented!

 ## Running the emulator